 Dr. Sharon Foreman

-Assistant Professor of Human Services, Department of Sociology
+Associate Professor of Human Services, Department of Sociology

 Dr. Foreman serves as the coordinator of and minor advisor for students with the Human Services minor at LC.
 She holds a PhD in Social Work from Virginia Commonwealth University, and a Master of Social Work (MSW) from Washington University in St. Louis.
 Contact Dr. Foreman to schedule a time to meet and talk about your interests and course planning.